kenjiao101/tes-bikin-/porto1.md

 No additional configuration is required.
 The project is ready to run immediately after installation.

 The dataset is automatically fetched from the UCI Repository when the notebook is executed using `ucimlrepo`.
-If the API connection is unavailable, the notebook automatically falls back to the local file `data/raw/SeoulBikeData.csv` — the same data source, with no change in logic.
+If the API connection is unavailable, the notebook automatically falls back to the local file `data/raw/SeoulBikeData.csv`, the same data source with no change in logic.

 ---